Build your first conversation flow with Pipecat Flows.

 A flow is a graph of nodes.
 Each node gives the LLM a task and the functions it needs.
 This example has two nodes: one to ask a question and one to end the conversation.

-The initial node sets the bot’s personality via role_message, gives it a task via task_messages, and provides a function the LLM will call when the user answers:
+The initial node sets the bot’s personality via role_message, gives it a task via task_messages, and lists the function the LLM will call when the user answers:

 The end node thanks the user and ends the conversation via the end_conversation post-action: